ViSovereign/nixos-config/README.md

 # 📯 Shout Outs

- - Thank you [linusammon](https://github.com/linusammon/nixos-config) for showing me your nix repo this is based off and letting me pelt you with questions about it!
+ - Thank you [linusammon](https://github.com/linusammon/nixos-config) for showing me your nix repo this is based on and letting me pelt you with questions!
  - Thank you [1Solon](https://github.com/1Solon/framework-13-nixos) for the wonderful framework 13 base configs for me to read and use.

  # Useful Commands